input-output-hk/atala-prism/prism-backend/docs/node/rate-limiting.md

+# Rate limiting requests

-The critical APIs shloud have proper rate-limiters to prevent a single client from consuming Node resources. `envoy` provides ways to limit requests based on sets of descriptors.
+The critical APIs shloud have proper rate-limiters to prevent a single client from consuming Node resources. `envoy` provides ways to limit requests based on sequences of descriptors.
 To set up the rate-limiting, we have to do the following:
 1. Take the ratelimit service implementation:
 ```